bhkfazano/simple-kv/README.md

 # SimpleKV: A simple key-value store

-SimpleKV is a simple key-value store written in Goland.
+SimpleKV is a simple key-value store written in Golang.
 It is a simple implementation of a key-value store that supports the following operations:

 - `Put(key, value)`: Set the value of a key.
 - `Get(key)`: Get the value of a key.